rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 Change the color

-1\.
-In the options panel, find and select "Color."
+1. In the options panel, find and select "Color."

-2\.
-Click the three dots \(ellipsis\) in the color box to open the color picker.
+2. Click the three dots \(ellipsis\) in the color box to open the color picker.

-3\.
-Choose the color you like.
+3. Choose the color you like.

-4\.
-Click "OK" to save your choice and apply the new color.
+4. Click "OK" to save your choice and apply the new color.

 Cell Width and Cell Height

 You can change the size of grid cells by adjusting their width and height.
 The measurements are in hundredths of an inch.
 For example:

-Â· 25 = 1/4 inch
+- 25 = 1/4 inch

-Â· 40 = about 1 centimeter
+- 40 = about 1 centimeter

-1\.
-Click on the input box for "Cell Width" or "Cell Height" in the options panel.
+1. Click on the input box for "Cell Width" or "Cell Height" in the options panel.

-2\.
-Type in a new number, or use the up/down arrows to adjust the value.
+2. Type in a new number, or use the up/down arrows to adjust the value.
 The number range is from 5 to 50.

 Style

 Choose one of these types of background lines:

-Â· Solid
+- Solid

-Â· Dotted
+- Dotted

 TIP: Use monospaced fonts for better spacing.
 Good examples are: Courier, Courier New, Lucida Console, Monaco, and Consolas.
-Â· Dashed
+- Dashed

 ## Additional Display Options